dtrebilco/SelectRandomItem/README.md

 ```
 However, once you want to select a random item from a subset of an array (using a predicate) the problem gets more difficult.

-For example, in a game you spawn a random unit of a type that matches some conditions (eg level, health range, weapon etc).
+For example, in a game you want to spawn a random unit of a type that matches some conditions (eg level, health range, weapon etc).

 This is typically solved by one of three methods presented here.
 Following is a fourth method designed to overcome some limitations.